msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_2_input-devices.md

 If device implementations do not provide the Menu function, for backwards compatibility, they:
-*    [C-3-1] MUST make the Menu function available to applications when `targetSdkVersion` is less than 10, either by a physical button, a software key, or gestures.
+*    [C-SR] Are STRONGLY RECOMMENDED make the Menu function available to applications when `targetSdkVersion` is less than 10, either by a physical button, a software key, or gestures.
 This Menu function should be accessible unless hidden together with other navigation functions.